Pilot (Parks and Recreation): Plot

-The episode opens with Leslie Knope (Amy Poehler), the deputy director of the Department of Parks and Recreation with six years of experience in the town of Pawnee, Indiana, discussing with a documentary crew her strong belief in the power of government to help other people.
-Later, Leslie hosts a community outreach public forum at an elementary school along with her jaded colleague Tom Haverford (Aziz Ansari).
+The episode opens with Leslie Knope, the deputy director of the Department of Parks and Recreation with six years of experience in the town of Pawnee, Indiana, discussing with a documentary crew her strong belief in the power of government to help other people.
+Later, Leslie hosts a community outreach public forum at an elementary school along with her jaded colleague Tom Haverford.
 Leslie is enthusiastic despite the low turnout and angry complaints, which she describes as "people caring loudly at me".
-Local nurse Ann Perkins (Rashida Jones) complains about a giant pit near her house, which was dug out by a condominium developer that went bankrupt in the middle of the construction project.
-Ann says that her boyfriend Andy Dwyer (Chris Pratt) broke both his legs after falling into the pit, and she demands something be done about it.
+Local nurse Ann Perkins complains about a giant pit near her house, which was dug out by a condominium developer that went bankrupt in the middle of the construction project.
+Ann says that her boyfriend Andy Dwyer broke both his legs after falling into the pit, and she demands something be done about it.
 Leslie is inspired by the challenge and makes a "pinky promise" that she will fill in the pit and build a park on the land.

-Leslie seeks advice from city planner Mark Brendanawicz (Paul Schneider), who feels the project would prove practically impossible due to the logistics and bureaucratic red tape, but Leslie is undeterred.
+Leslie seeks advice from city planner Mark Brendanawicz, who feels the project would prove practically impossible due to the logistics and bureaucratic red tape, but Leslie is undeterred.
 Leslie later fondly tells the documentary crew that she and Mark made love five years ago, but Mark only vaguely recalls the encounter.
-Leslie, Tom and uninterested intern April Ludgate (Aubrey Plaza) visit Ann and meet Andy, a lazy and demanding musician whom she is forced to wait on and support financially.
+Leslie, Tom and uninterested intern April Ludgate visit Ann and meet Andy, a lazy and demanding musician whom she is forced to wait on and support financially.
 Afterward, Leslie and Ann visit the pit, which Leslie accidentally falls into as Tom and April make fun of her.
 Ann quickly provides medical assistance.
 Afterward, Leslie leaves, and Ann tells the documentary crew, "She's a little doofy, but she's sweet".
-Sometime later, Leslie asks her boss Ron Swanson (Nick Offerman) for permission to form an exploratory committee for the pit project.
+Sometime later, Leslie asks her boss Ron Swanson for permission to form an exploratory committee for the pit project.
 Ron initially refuses, but eventually agrees to consider it so that Leslie will leave his office.
 Ron explains that he does not want the Parks Department to build any parks because he believes the government is a waste of money, and that all government should be privatized and run by corporations for profit.
 Leslie repeatedly pesters Ron about the park project, but he refuses to commit.